IGBAG - Special Education - Procedural Safeguards**

 - The district provides the Procedural Safeguards Notice in the parent’s native language or other mode of communication unless it is clearly not feasible to do so.
 If the native language or other mode of communication of the parent or adult student is not a written language, the district takes steps to ensure that the notice is translated orally or by other means understandable to the parent or adult student and that the parent or adult student understand the content of the notice.
 The district maintains written evidence that it meets these requirements.

-- The district provides parents or adult students an opportunity to participate in meetings with respect to the identification, evaluation, IEP and educational placement of the student, and the provision of a FAPE to the student.
+- The district provides parents or adult students an opportunity to participate in meetings with respect to the identification, evaluation, IEP and educational placement of the student, and the provision of a free and appropriate (FAPE) to the student.

 - The district provides parents or adult students written notice of any meeting sufficiently in advance to ensure an opportunity to attend.
 The written notice:

-b.
-Advises that the team may proceed with the meeting even if the parents are
+c.
+Advises that the team may proceed with the meeting even if the parents are not in attendance;

 (1) Indicates that the student will be invited; and